• Skip to primary navigation

 • You can make them gluten free with Tamari versus soy sauce.

-The main ingredient for these grilled chicken wings with spicy peanut sauce is, obviously, the chicken wings.
-These are made up of the drums and flats (or party wings) as you may see them in the store.
+• Chicken Wings – Buy party wings or wings marked as drums and flats as you may see them in the store.
 Typically when buying wings, you can expect 10 to 12 wings per pound.

-For seasoning use equal parts kosher salt, granulated garlic (not garlic powder), and coarse black pepper.
+• Seasoning – For seasoning use equal parts kosher salt, granulated garlic (not garlic powder), and coarse black pepper, also known as SPG Rub.
 One tablespoon of each is good for 2 dozen wings.

 Grilled Chicken Wings with Spicy Peanut Sauce on a platter with some dipping sauce